mojolicious/mojo.js/docs/Cheatsheet.md

 // url: a `URL` object with full request URL (protocol might be from the X-Forwarded-Proto header) const url = ctx.req.url;

-// remoteAddress: the client address (may be from the X-Forwarded-For header) const address = ctx.req.remoteAddress;
+// ip: the client IP address (may be from the X-Forwarded-For header) const address = ctx.req.ip;

 // userinfo: Basic authentication data const userinfo = ctx.req.userinfo;